sjorek/composer-bash-completion/README.md

 1. Ensure you installed:
    * `bash` (version 4.x or above)
    * `bash-completion` (version 2.x or above)
-   * additionally you need to have the follwoing tools in `PATH`:
+   * additionally you need to have the following tools in `PATH`:
        * `php` (version 5.5 or above)
        * `grep`
        * `sed`